 Anticipate team needs

-We want to continue to be an employer of choice and a responsible corporate citizen, regardless of the circumstances.
+As a real estate leader, we have to serve as a role model for our tenants, regardless of the circumstances.
 As soon as COVID-19 was declared a pandemic, we quickly made the necessary decisions to ensure our employees’ health, safety and physical integrity.
+We also began preparing for a return to the workplace, aiming to balance compliance with health measures and the experience we offer employees.
 Moreover, to maintain the Company’s sustainability, we sought to minimize the adverse effects of this exceptional situation on all members of our teams.

 Reduce transmission risk